 Responsible Ecotourism - Respecting Community & PlaceWe care deeply about this coastal home.
-As an tourism operator we consciously work toward minimizing our use of fossil fuels, reducing our ecological footprint, and interacting with the local community in mutually supportive ways.
+As an ecotourism operator we consciously work toward minimizing our use of fossil fuels, reducing our ecological footprint, and interacting with the local community in mutually supportive ways, while furthering conversation and practices toward sustainable tourism objectives.

 |West Coast Expeditions are an excellent example of community-centred leadership and socially sustainable ecotourism practices.|